ncpr1996/blogs_backup/clwg4xuo2001f09l2cajbddwt.md

 ### Accelerated Computing

-* Accelerated computing instances use hardware accelerators or co-processors.
+* Hardware co-processors or accelerators are used in situations of accelerated computing instances.

-* They handle tasks like floating-point calculations, graphics processing, and data pattern matching more efficiently than CPUs alone.
+* They perform more effectively than CPUs alone on tasks like data pattern matching, graphics processing, and floating-point calculations.

 * Accelerated Computing instances come in Seven different series.